pfeilbr/ec2-image-builder-playground/README.md

 4. select amazon provided tests or specify own custom tests
 5. specify build schedule - manual, schedule builder, CRON
 6. specify which regions to publish the resulting ami to
+7. can be shared with account, organization ou, whole organization

 ---